 Wylie L. Hamrick Family Endowed Scholarship- This endowed scholarship was established by Lyman W. Hamrick, A. Wardlaw Hamrick, and Robert W. Hamrick in memory of their parents, Wylie L. and Frances Hamrick.
 Priority will be given to any son or daughter or descendant of Wylie L. Hamrick as a recipient of the scholarship.
-Should there be more than one direct descendant attending Limestone College at the same time, the scholarship assistance will be equally divided.
-In the absence of any son or daughter or direct descendant, first preference will be given to enrolling/enrolled Limestone College students from Cherokee County, SC, with a minimum grade point average of 2.5.
+Should there be more than one direct descendant attending Limestone University at the same time, the scholarship assistance will be equally divided.
+In the absence of any son or daughter or direct descendant, first preference will be given to enrolling/enrolled Limestone University students from Cherokee County, SC, with a minimum grade point average of 2.5.

-The Drada Pate Hoover Endowed Scholarship - Established in 2002 by Drada Pate Hoover, an alumna and a Trustee of Limestone College, this fund provides for four Hoover Scholars annually.
+The Drada Pate Hoover Endowed Scholarship - Established in 2002 by Drada Pate Hoover, an alumna and a Trustee of Limestone University, this fund provides for four Hoover Scholars annually.
 The scholarships are available to students who are in the top 10% of their graduating class, who have scored 1200 or above on the SAT, and who have a 3.5-grade point average.
 Recipients must maintain full-time student status with a minimum 3.25-grade point average to retain the scholarship.

 The Lois Daniels Horton Endowed Scholarship Fund – This fund was created by C.R.
 Horton in honor of his mother, Lois Daniels Horton.
 The scholarship is available to Horton descendants or Extended Campus Internet students.
 To qualify, students must be enrolled full-time, must maintain a 3.0 GPA, and must remain in good academic standing.
 Students must reapply for this scholarship each academic year.